8. Prediction Intervals for Data Streams#

-• How to utilise the prediction interval on regression tasks in CapyMOA
+• This notebook covers how to utilise prediction intervals for regression tasks in CapyMOA.

 More details about prediction intervals for streaming data can be found in the AdaPI paper: